 2. A thick cloud of white smoke

-Red alert 🚨 This is the danger zone.
-Water or coolant can cause white smoke from diesel as well.
-This is a symptom of a bad problem.
-You are getting coolant or water in the combustion chamber, and If you know anything about compressing water, you know this is no going to end well.
-Spoiler - water does not compress.
+If you know anything about compressing water, you know this is not going to end well.
+Spoiler – water does not compress.
 So, if you have this problem, be careful running it for any period of time.
 Once you are sure it’s water or coolant, stop and fix it.

 This will be a steady stream of smoke after starting up.
-Usually, you will see the smoke will be a “thick” smoke (Like in the gif at the top of the page).
-It will also be noted by a sweet 🍫 smell.
+Usually, you will see the smoke will be a “thick” cloud (Like in the picture at the top of the page).
+It will also be noted by a sweet smell.
 Some likely causes include,

 - Blown head gasket